influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/using_alert_topics.md

 cpu:cpu=cpu3,host=localhost      OK       cpu:cpu=cpu3,host=localhost is OK      23 Jan 17 14:04 MST
 ```

+>NOTE: If the error message `unkown topic: "cpu"` is returned, please be aware,
->NOTE: Topics are created only when needed, as such if the task has not triggered an alert yet, the topic will not exist.
+that topics are created only when needed, as such if the task has not triggered an alert yet, the topic will not exist.
-If an error about the topic not existing is returned, cause an alert to be triggered.
+If this error about the topic not existing is returned, then, try and cause an alert to be triggered.
 Either change the thresholds on the task or create some cpu load.

 <!-- fixes defect 1003-->